ChoiBeomgyuItBoy/Forgotten/Assets/AssetPacks/Nokobot/Modern Guns - Handgun/README.txt

-Thank you for downloading the Modern Guns - Handgun package (version 1.2).
+Thank you for downloading the Modern Weapons - HandWeapon package (version 1.2).
-If you enjoyed this asset, please consider trying the full version: https://assetstore.unity.com/packages/3d/props/guns/modern-guns-pack-63076
+If you enjoyed this asset, please consider trying the full version: https://assetstore.unity.com/packages/3d/props/Weapons/modern-Weapons-pack-63076

 For support or any question, please contact us at Support@nokobot.com or visit Nokobot.com.
 For more of our assets, visit http://assets.nokobot.net/unity.